AlexS12/FlightMechanics.jl/README.rst

 \:warning: This package is in its initial development phase :construction:

 This package is intended to provide utils for Flight Mechanics computations.
+It runs on julia ≥ 0.7.0.

 * International Standard Atmosphere: get pressure, temperature, density, sound velocity for a given altitude.